Real Room LightingReal Room Lighting

 Phase 2: Deploy Cross-Brand Modifiers (10 mins)

 Core rule: Modifier size = subject height.
 No bounce in low ceilings!
-If you're choosing modifiers for plates vs drinks, see our softbox shapes compared guide to match spread and falloff to subject size.
+If you’re choosing between octa, strip, or square modifiers, our softbox shapes compared breakdown shows how each affects edge softness and reflections.

 PurposeGear Combo (Battery/AC)Specs for 12" Plate Shot